 Catholic Charities New Hampshire offers many flexible ways to directly support individuals and families across New Hampshire who are facing increased hardship in these uncertain times.
 This includes corporate sponsorships, cash gifts, matching gifts, security and mutual fund shares, in-kind gifts, memorial gifts, legacy gifts, vehicle donations and more.
 We also participate in the AmazonSmile program.
 Catholic Charities New Hampshire is a 501(c)(3) nonprofit organization.
 All donations are tax-deductible to the extent allowed by law.
 Ninety-four cents of every dollar raised goes directly back into our programs.
 Visit cc-nh.org/help to learn more.

-Catholic Charities New Hampshire is always looking for energetic and talented individuals for various volunteer positions.
-Opportunities range from delivering food or providing rides for homebound seniors through our CareGivers (Greater Manchester and Greater Nashua) and Monadnock at Home (Monadnock Region) programs, providing assistance for our Liberty House (serving homeless and community veterans) and New Generation (serving homeless pregnant and single mothers and their children) programs, or assisting at our senior living communities statewide, as well as regular event and administrative support.
+Catholic Charities New Hampshire always is looking for energetic and talented individuals for various volunteer positions.
+Opportunities range from delivering food or providing rides for homebound seniors through our CareGivers (Greater Manchester, Greater Nashua and Lakes Region) and Monadnock at Home (Monadnock Region) programs; providing assistance for our Liberty House (serving homeless and community veterans) and New Generation (serving homeless pregnant and single mothers and their children) programs; or assisting at our senior living communities statewide; as well as regular event and administrative support.
 We accept one-time or ongoing volunteers, with flexible hours and opportunities to assist remotely.
-To find new meaning and purpose through the spirit of volunteerism, visit www.cc-nh.org/volunteer or call 603-669-3030 to learn more.
+To find new meaning and purpose through the spirit of volunteerism, visit cc-nh.org/volunteer or call 603-669-3030 to learn more.

 Board Officers / Board Members

 Patrick Ford, III